gontcharovd/website/content/posts/podcast/e03-timeseer/index.md

 ---
-title: "🎧 Industrial Data Quality Podcast E3: Industrial Time-Series Data Quality and Reliability with Timeseer"
+title: "🎧 Watts in Your Data Podcast E3: Industrial Time-Series Data Quality and Reliability with Timeseer"
 date: 2025-05-06T11:28:43+02:00
 categories:
  - Podcast